 You may already be aware that Social Security benefits are available to retirees as young as 62.
 However, there are reasons to consider waiting a little longer to take your Social Security benefits, if possible.

-For one thing, your Social Security benefits will be permanently reduced by as much as 30% if you take them early.
-The closer you are to your full retirement age when you start taking benefits, the smaller your benefit reduction will be.
-And if you can wait until after your full retirement age (which is typically between 66 and 67, depending on your birth year), your monthly benefits will increase by 8% every year you delay taking them until you reach age 70.
+For one thing, your Social Security benefits as the wage earner will be permanently reduced by as much as 30% if you take them as early as age 62 (and your full retirement age is 67).4 The closer you are to your full retirement age when you start taking benefits, the smaller your benefit reduction will be.
+And if you can wait until after your full retirement age (which is typically between 66 and 67, depending on your birth year), your monthly benefits will increase by 5.5% to 8.0% every year (depending on your year of birth) you delay taking them until you reach age 70.5

 Tax Considerations for Retirement

 Any money you've set aside in tax-deferred retirement accounts (e.g., 401(k) plans or traditional IRAs — but not Roth IRAs) will be taxed as ordinary income any time you make a withdrawal.
-You'll also be required to take minimum distributions each year once you reach age 70 1/2 (again, not on Roth IRAs), which means you won't necessarily get to choose how much money to access (and how much to pay in taxes) once you're in your 70s.
+You'll also need to take required minimum distributions (RMDs) each year once you reach age 70½ (if you were born before July 1, 1949) or age 72 (if you were born after June 30, 1949).
+Again, RMDs do not apply to Roth IRAs; however, with IRAs and their RMDs, you won't necessarily get to choose how much money to access (and how much to pay in taxes) once you're in your 70s.

 The exact financial situation required to retire comfortably at 62 varies from person to person.
 Figuring out what might work for you means determining how much you have saved, then factoring in taxes, health care costs and the costs of waiting for Social Security.
 You might also consider speaking with a qualified financial adviser to help determine a retirement savings strategy that fits your overall financial goals.